IndrajeetPatil/pairwiseComparisons/cran-comments.md

 0 errors | 0 warnings | 0 note

-- This is a maintenance release that refactors code to get rid of few dependencies.
+  - This release leads to breaking changes to strong dependency `ggstatsplot`.
+I am also the maintainer of `ggstatsplot` and have already prepared a new release to account for these breaking changes.